 But this is the rub – the turning of the circle – what is the essential nature of this consciousness that evolution is preserving at any cost?
 It is the embodiment – of the experience – of the drive to survive.

 TWO.
-PEOPLE AND THINGS APPEAR TO BE SEPARATED OBJECTS: science and language confirm this perceptual illusion
+PEOPLE AND THINGS APPEAR TO BE MATERIAL OBJECTS: science and language confirm this perceptual illusion

 The second way perception creates an illusion is by objectifying subjectivity, making the appearance seem real.
 This creates the consensual reality we know as materiality.